upe-demonhacks/demonhacks-site/README.md

 - Do not commit secrets.
 - Store tokens/keys in Vercel project settings if needed.
-- Registration handled by Google Forms; site stores no sensitive data.
+- Registration handled by an external form provider; site stores no sensitive data.

 ## License